winder/dotfiles/README.md

 * Spotify
 * SQuirreL SQL Client
 * Docker / Docker Compose - Seems like it's usually best to avoid the built-in packages
 * scenstaro/rofi-calc - For `mod + equal` keybind.
-Needs to be manually built/installed - https://github.com/svenstaro/rofi-calc
+Build from source:  https://github.com/svenstaro/rofi-calc
+* braus - Default browser for selecting the preferred profile.
+Build from source: https://braus.properlypurple.com/
+* OpenSCAD - see `desktop_files` for install location.
+* Slic3r - see `desktop_files` for install location.
+* Joplin - see `desktop_files` for install location.